 Bingo Industries spring plans for major expansion on Western Sydney communities

 Bingo Industries has applied to the NSW government for a major expansion of its activities at Eastern Creek in Western Sydney, while it is currently under investigation for spreading foul odours across nearby suburbs.

-The expansion plans, which were sprung on the community in recent weeks, come in three parts – a 75% increase in the quantity of waste that can be accepted for processing; new materials sorting buildings on its western boundaries; and a permanent gas system to process an excessive amount of gas emanating from the landfill and into surrounding areas.
+The expansion plans, which were sprung on the community in recent weeks, come in three parts – a 75% increase in the quantity of waste that can be accepted for processing; new materials sorting buildings on its western boundaries; and a permanent gas system to process an excessive amount of gas which comes out of the landfill into surrounding areas.

 The company received a large amount of negative publicity earlier in the year after frustrated members of the community went to the media about suffering from distressing hydrogen sulphide (‘rotten egg’ gas) odours for many weeks.
 (You can read more about this here and here.)
 This followed complaints about odours in the same area from April to July in 2020.

 In June, when I published my last Bingo story, Federal Labor MP Chris Bowen and State and local Labor politicians were calling for the NSW EPA to suspend Bingo’s licence.
 On November 1, Greens MLC Cate Faehrmann wrote to NSW Minister for the Environment Matt Kean asking for an explanation for the odours and poor management of the site.